 Establishing legal custody and parenting time is the same process whether you are getting divorced or needing to establish custody of your children for the first time.

-Generally, Oregon courts make initial custody decisions based on what is "in the best interests of the child."
-In making this determination, the court is instructed to consider the following factors when deciding which parent will be awarded custody of minor children:
+Oregon courts make initial custody and parenting time decisions based on what is "in the best interests of the child."
+In making this determination, the court is instructed to consider the following factors when deciding which parent will be awarded legal custody and parenting time with the minor children:

 - The emotional ties between the child and other family members;

 - The interest of the parent in the child and the parent's attitude toward the child;